Ishmaeel/CrackbookRevival/README.md

 TODO:

-XXX What is the time the visit is registered?
-Before load or after load?

- - "Junk current domain"
+ + "Junk current domain"
  + Switch icon when current tab is junk
  + Delay access for 60 seconds to every junk page after X hits
+ + Store selected domains
+ - Add proper description
+ === RELEASE
  - Add image to delay page
- - Animate icon upon opening a junk page?
+ - Animate icon switch
- + Store selected domains
  - Make the chart in popup work
  - Reconstruct history for chart
  - Use JQuery for fancy visuals in options dialog.
  - Complete configuration (delays, etc.)
  - Better notifications (in-browser).
- ?
-Better dope model (junk hit in every period y).
+ - Better dope model (junk hit in every period y).

 The source code is available under the MIT license (see the file LICENSE).